 When you invest in a private venue, you’ve essentially secured the following benefits:

 Enhanced control over your environment:

 - More privacy: privacy and intimacy seem to go together.
 In the absence of any public boundaries, some of us simply do not feel comfortable expressing our true self, exposing vulnerability, and sharing our most personal thoughts.

 - Predictable lighting conditions: light is the one element nobody wants to pay for; yet, it affects our five senses and helps bring the atmosphere to life.
-Just imagine being able to create a setting with the same exposure as the Eiffel Tower at night—it’s just you both and the most magical structure in the universe;
+Just imagine being able to create a romantic setting with the same exposure as the Eiffel Tower at night—it’s just you both and the most magical structure in the universe.

 Timeline flexibility is a significant side-benefit of acquiring a private venue—notably for surprise proposals given that it’s not always straightforward to get your partner to be ready and show up at the designated spot without giving away the surprise.